A quick guide to brand tracking

 What is brand tracking?

-Brand tracking is the process of collecting, analysing, and reacting to all publicly available online mentions concerning your company.
+Brand tracking is the process of collecting, analysing, and reacting to all publicly available online mentions concerning your brand.

-The last aspect is especially interesting.
 Brand tracking will help you assess your brand’s health in a given moment.
 The analysis will indicate what aspects of your brand’s online presence you should improve right now and see results almost immediately.
-The process should indicate brand strengths and weaknesses, which are key metrics for determining your product market fit.
+The process should indicate brand strengths and weaknesses.
+SWOT analysis will show you the key metrics for determining your product-market fit.

-But collecting data about your brand can be beneficial for the future development of your brand.
-The insights from brand tracking analysis can indicate the changes needed in your strategy and will allow you to build a strong brand.
+But collecting data about your brand can be beneficial for the future development.
+The insights from brand tracking studies can indicate the changes needed in your strategy and will allow you to build a strong brand.
+Measuring your brand performance is one of the key elements of sustainable business growth.

 Remember that your brand strategy is not a document set in stone.
 You should amend it anytime you analyse a set of data and come across important actionable insights.

 To get to the actionable insights, you need to track your brand over a long period.
-Only that way can you identify the important changes in your target audience and distinguish them from seasonal fluctuations.
+Only that way can you identify the important changes in your target audiences and distinguish them from seasonal fluctuations.
 Your brand success depends on the ongoing research you conduct.

 We will discuss four aspects of brand tracking in greater detail: